in-mashin/a-frame-indic-script-fonts/index.md

 # a-frame-indic-script-fonts

 ## introduction:

-indic script fonts for projects made with "a-frame"
+The fonts of several indic scripts in the msdf file format, which are intended for being used in projects made with "a-frame".

 ### notes:

-prepared by 'AHIYANTRA' (@ahiyantra)
+An archive prepared by 'AHIYANTRA' (@ahiyantra).

 > [return to the main page](https://ahiyantra.github.io)
 > |